 The ride back to town, after the Up, was mostly downhill and through a wonderfully-smelling eucalyptus grove.
 Whereas it had taken about 4 hours to get to the eastern site, it only took about an hour to get back to town.
 The total trip took about 6-7 hours with stops.

 On the second day, my tired legs begged for a walk to move yesterday’s lactic acid out of my thigh muscles.
-So, again, I walked the mile into town and picked up a local map to discover that I could see many more Moai right in town.
+So, again, I hiked the mile into town and picked up a local map to discover that I could hike to see many more Moai right in town.
 This is a great option for folks who don’t want to take a tour or spend a ton of more money seeing the Easter Island statues.
-There are plenty of fabulous sites right in town that you can access by foot.
+There are plenty of fabulous sites right in town that you can access by a hike or walk.

 I spent the day walking Hanga Roa, Easter Island’s downtown center.
 I decided to walk the distance to the far point first at the north end of town, the Rapa Nui Museum.
 It took about 45 minutes to meander through town, along the red brick sidewalks, and up and down through a neighborhood to reach the museum.
 It was worth the effort.

 The Rapa Nui Museum to Ahu Ko Te Riku

 Inside, the museum tells the tribal story of the wax and wane of riches and resources, explaining the Easter Island mysteries.
 It also pays tribute to Sebastian Englert, the padre and amateur anthropologist who was the first to document the Rapa Nui story.
 I also learned that Englert was a distant relative, a surprise addition to my genealogy story.